kinopio-club/kinopio-blog/posts/search-backgrounds.md

 tags: ["New Stuff"]
 color: '#a9c5a2'
 image: 'https://kinopio-blog.us-east-1.linodeobjects.com/search-backgrounds-thumb.jpeg'
-description: Find the perfect background for the tone of your space.
+description: Find the perfect background for the tone of your space
 ---

 Find the perfect background for the tone of your space.